Vista2003/HoiKay.Li/_posts/2021-06-24-windows11commentary.markdown

 Satya now says, this is a new era of Windows.

 ## 16:45
-End of the consumer event for Windows 11.
+End of the consumer event for Windows 11 with no date or price annouced.